atomisthq/docs/docs/developer/glossary.md

 #### goal approval

 goals can pause the work on a particular delivery flow, pending a human telling them to proceed.
-A button appears on the push notification in chat. [more info](goal.md#requiring-approval)
+A button appears on the push notification in chat.

 #### goal preconditions